Introduction:

 vegetation.

-turn right to the Colorado, but the trail turn to the left up the canyon.
+After visiting the beach the trail turn to the left up the canyon.

 The narrow